mliq/weekend_assignment_W2/README.md

 1. Fade in the teams.
 2. Use class instead of text to identify, or better yet .data().
 3. More visuals (try out jQuery UI?).
+4. Use an array of colors to make each team be a different color.
+5. Make each team fade in sequentially?

 ## Bugs to Fix:
 1. Groups of 6 leaves one group of only 2 people...